"It's always a joy to see Iona Lane who is a real rising star, constantly looking to innovate and progress."

 Over the past four years Iona has been building up a repertoire of original material, traditional folk songs and interpretive covers to perform at live gigs.
-She has released three EPs over this time: 'Dry Stone Walls' (December 2015); 'Solace' (February 2017); and 'Pockets' (September 2017).
-All three can be found via the 'shop' tab at the top of this page or can be streamed via Spotify.
+She has released four EPs over this time: 'Dry Stone Walls' (December 2015); 'Solace' (February 2017); 'Pockets' (September 2017); and ‘Golden Sleeves’ (December2018).
+All can be found via the 'shop' tab at the top of this page or can be streamed via Spotify.

 Over the summer of 2015 Iona featured as part of FATEA’s Summer Showcase download.

 Iona regularly play gigs across the UK.
 Notable gigs from 2015/2016 include: supporting Ken Nicol (ex-Steeleye Span and The Albion Band guitarist); Steeleye Span and The Albion Band guitarist); supporting howdenjones on a number of their tour dates; supporting Blair Dunlop at Brewery Arts Centre (Kendal); playing on the same bill at Luke Jackson at Lancaster Castle and supporting Larkin Poe at The Convent (Stroud).

 Highlights from 2017 include touring with howdenjones (Herefordshire and Gloucestershire), supporting Joel Gardner (Manchester), been on tour with LGGS Jazz Band to Lake Constance and played a set of gigs in London (August 2017), supported Iona Fyfe (Coventry), James Kirby (Lancaster).

 Iona played live on BBC Radio Lancashire on the 2nd April 2016, and appeared on BBC North West Tonight on 3rd June 2016.